10 Reasons Breastfeeding Is Good for You

 But Tracy Flanagan, MD, director of women’s health for Kaiser Permanente Northern California, stresses that women should be supported in whatever choice they make for themselves, their babies, and their families.

-“We’re very supportive of lactation, but we’re also supportive of women who decide, for whatever reason, that they can’t exclusively breastfeed or breastfeed as long [as recommended],” she says.
+“We’re very supportive of breastfeeding, but we’re also supportive of women who decide, for whatever reason, that they can’t exclusively breastfeed or breastfeed as long [as recommended],” she says.

 As you weigh your options, consider these benefits of breastfeeding for mom.